sanimmazhit/market-basket-analysis/README.md

 # Market-basket-analysis on Amazon books reviews

-This is our final project for the course, where we analyze book review data from Amazon using Market-Basket Analysis.
+This is our final project for the course, where we analyze book review data from Amazon using Market-Basket Analysis

 We focus on two approaches:
 - Finding frequent word combinations in review texts